flame-engine/flame/doc/development/testing_guide.md

 If the test breaks at some particular seed, then that seed will be shown in the test output.
-Add it as the `seed: NNN` parameter to your test, and you'll be able to run it for the same seed as long as you need until the test fixed.
+Add it as the `seed: NNN` parameter to your test, and you'll be able to run it for the same seed as long as you need until the test is fixed.
 Do not leave the `seed:` parameter when submitting your code, as it defeats the purpose of having the test randomized.